SovereignCloudStack/website/_i18n/en/_posts/blog/2023-08-24-new-cpu-leaks.md

 rather limited, but most providers still announce such events to their customers due to short-term performance degradation and increased risk of VM failure during live migrations.

+## CPU-based security issues: mitigation recommendations

+Now that we have talked about the technical details and SCS flavor policy in regard to security fixes, what mitigations seem the most effective?

+One critical aspect of shared infrastructure is the usage of SMT in hypervisor host systems.
+Does the hardware of your CSP use CPUs with SMT/HT?
+If yes, the potential security impact might be increased due to more simultaneous access to CPU registers and threads.
+Security of sensitive workloads might therefore benefit from disabling SMT altogether.
+The loss of performance and the decreased cost-benefit ratio for CSPs could be deal-breakers though.

+But there's an alternative.
+Having full performance without increasing the risk of data leaks on shared hardware can be achieved by using dedicated CPU cores.
+In SCS, flavors with a `C` CPU-suffix provide dedicated hardware CPU cores for your workload.
+Example: the flavor `SCS-4C-8-20` would create an instance with four of the host's cores reserved solely for this single machine.
+In regards to the discussed `i` suffix, you could even go further and use a flavor like `SCS-4Ci-8-20` which removes the performance penalty of microcode security updates.
+Not applying security updates is not recommended though and should be handled with care.

+In the end, you have to trust
+the CSP as the hardware provider for your computing infrastructure.
+Establishing a good communication channel is a key factor in handling security issues in a timely manner.
+Using SCS-certified providers with official SCS flavors gives you an additional benefit: CSPs that offer SCS flavors have committed themselves to apply security patches as soon as possible.

+A good compromise for your business could therefore be: use SCS-based hosting environments which hardware is maintained by a professional CSP.

 ## Links